02. Pacific: My First True Encounter

 Exhaustion and hunger have drained me to my physical limit.
 Even lifting my hand to check my watch feels impossible.

 Everywhere, steep slopes, valleys, cliffs, and peaks rise and fall, reshaping the seascape in an instant.
-I never imagined that the waves tower so high and that the sea is an entirely different world from the land...
+I never imagined that the waves tower so high, and that the sea is an entirely different world from the land.

 In the next instant, the sea rises into a towering hill, foaming white before crashing over my head.

 "Watch out!"
 I yell, hastily closing the hatch.
 A direct wave hits Aomi, knocking her sideways.
 The cabin sways violently, and I am thrown into the air.
-As Aomi tilts nearly ninety degrees, the side wall swings and comes beneath me, and I slam down hard onto it.
+As Aomi tilts nearly ninety degrees, the side wall swings beneath me, and I slam down hard onto it.

 The next instant, however, the 880-kilogram ballast, fixed to the bottom of the hull, acts as a counterweight and brings Aomi upright.
 But the cabin's sudden swing throws me across the interior, slamming me hard into the opposite wall.